sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

  1. Row 1, out of ~10K nodes active in october, 90% would stay active for next 3 months, but after 6 months, only 75% would stay active.
 I have seen from additional months of data that the trend holds.
  2. From row 2-7, ~60% of new and resurrected nodes stay active after 4-5 months.
- 3. If you are wondering why the # for  'new and resurrected node' is trending down, it is
+ 3. I'm pleased if you are wondering why the # for  'new and resurrected node' is trending down, from 416 in Nov-23 to 284 in Apr

 ## How many we loose each month